PositiveMinds is a new style of service offering informal support for anyone who feels low, worried or hopeless in Portsmouth.

 Please note that PositiveMinds is not a crisis service or 'Mental Health A&E' and we don't stock or prescribe medication.
 We are also not a gateway into secondary mental health services.

-Due to the latest government guidance we are not currently offering face to face appointments at PositiveMinds.
-However, we are still here to support you during this difficult time.
-We can support you over the telephone and all of our groups are being run digitally on Zoom.
+Due to the latest government guidance we are now once again offering face to face appointments at PositiveMinds.
+Please call us to book an appointment.
+However, we can also still support you over the telephone if required.

 We've launched a Support Line for anyone in Hampshire and Isle of Wight who feels low, anxious and needs someone to talk to.